Regional Statistics - Online first

 Contributions published Online First are citable by journal title and DOI.
 The print version will also have the final page numbers, the DOI and the online publication date.
 Furthermore, the DOI is linked to the URL (uniform resource locator) and the bibliography when the printed issue is released.
 The DOI is never changed and can be used, for example, to create hyperlinks between Online First articles.

 Online First articles appear in their final form.
 Therefore, papers cannot be changed or withdrawn after electronic publication.
 Any corrections that might be necessary have to be made in an Erratum which will be hyperlinked to the article.

-- Volatility spillovers and time-frequency correlations between Chinese and African stock markets – Ngo Thai Hung (pdf, 679 KB)
+- Return equicorrelation and dynamic spillovers between Central and Eastern European, and World stock markets, 2010–2019 – Ngo Thai Hung (pdf, 730 KB)